vgarousi/GaugeDependExtended/README.md

-# GaugeDepend
+# Introduction

-This project is a dependency analysis tool for generating, visualizing and exploring dependency graphs for Guage test suites.
+GaugeDepend project is a dependency analysis tool for generating, visualizing and exploring dependency graphs for Guage test suites.
 Such as visualization will allow quality assessment of test-automation scripts.

 ## Getting Started